 The Doctorate of Philosophy in Nursing Education prepares nurses who provide professional leadership in nursing education, the scholarship of teaching, practice and research in the discipline.
-The program has two entry options: Bachelor's in Nursing (BS) to Ph.D. or the traditional Master's to Ph.D.
+The program has one entry option: Master's to Ph.D.

-- 1. Completion of a bachelors of science in nursing from an accredited school or completion of a bachelors in nursing and a master's degree. - 2.
+- 1. Completion of a bachelors in nursing and a master's degree from an accredited school. - 2.
 Admission to the Graduate Program of UNC: - a.
 GRE scores must have been taken within 5 years of application date, i).
 Verbal and quantitative scores (800 possible on each) must add up to at least 1000 total, and no less than a 400 on either, ii.)

 Analytical writing skills (6.0 possible) must be at least 3.5. - b.
 GPA 3.0 minimum (4.0 scale). - c.
-Two copies of all transcripts from any academic work post high school (if previous coursework was from UNC, no copies are required).

-- 3. Current RN licensure. - 4.
+Two copies of all transcripts from any academic work post high school (if previous coursework was from UNC, no copies are required). - 3.
+Current RN licensure. - 4.
+A resume or curriculum vitae - 5.
+Submission of a brief sample of professional writing (maximum of 10 pages).
+Examples: - a.
+Describe a scholarly evidence based case study that best exemplifies your practice. - b.
+Describe a current practice related concept including its scope and significance, the patient population and the clinical setting of interest.
+Discuss alternative approaches described in the literature and identify an approach that you might take in addressing the concept. - 6.
 Three letters of recommendation: - a.
 One addressing the applicant's experience with/interest in/potential for nursing education, and professional leadership skills. - b.
 One from a doctorally prepared nursing educator addressing the applicant's academic potential. - c.
-One letter from a reference of the student's choice. - 5.
-Personal statement of future goals/interest in nursing education. - 6.
-Interview with nursing faculty (scheduled by telephone or in person). - For degree and program requirements, see: Nursing Education Ph.D. (p.
-142)
+One letter from a reference of the student's choice. - Personal statement of future goals/interest in nursing education. - 8.
+Interview with nursing faculty (scheduled by telephone or in person).

+Nursing Education Ph.D. (p.
+146)